Marko S. Hermawan Ph.D

 An SME company specializing in Electricity Transformer Assembly & Manufacture, located in Cileungsi, West Java.
 The Project involves inventory flow, accounting information systems, and MYOB installation and implementation

-Head of Program – International Business at Binus University International – June 2015 – Present
+Head of Program – International Business at International Undergraduate Program (IUP) – Binus Business School – June 2015 – Present

 Managing International Business Program.
 Setting strategic planning for the program.
 Managing faculty members, students, curriculum, and IB activities Working closely with Partner Universities in various countries (Australia, New Zealand, UK, The Netherlands, Germany, and China)